AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8274 -->

-*  Magento now creates correct URLs for categories and products after a store view’s top-level URL key is changed.
-Previously, when a store view’s category tree contained modified  `url_keys`, if a category key did not change but the category parents’ key did, then the original code would used the category’s default store view when creating URLs.
+*  Magento now creates correct URLs for categories and products after a store view's top-level URL key is changed.
+Previously, when a store view's category tree contained modified  `url_keys`, if a category key did not change but the category parents' key did, then the original code would used the category's default store view when creating URLs.
 [GitHub-28633](https://github.com/magento/magento2/issues/28633)

 ### Target rules